OpenFrontier: General Navigation with Visual-Language Grounded Frontiers: Introduction

 While stronger semantic priors, larger datasets, and more versatile policies continue to advance language-conditioned navigation, an equally important challenge lies in identifying an \emph{effective interface} that grounds semantic reasoning into physically meaningful navigation decisions.
-In this work, we revisit the general robot navigation task and propose \textbf{OpenFrontier}, a training-free navigation framework that uses visual navigation frontiers as sparse, interpretable, and physically grounded semantic anchors.
+In this work, we revisit the general robot navigation task and propose \textbf{OpenFrontier}, a zero-shot navigation framework that uses visual navigation frontiers as sparse, interpretable, and physically grounded semantic anchors.
 Frontiers correspond to navigable regions in metric space and naturally encode exploration while remaining directly actionable, making them an ideal substrate for language-conditioned reasoning.
-OpenFrontier presents detected frontiers to a VLM using a set-of-marks formulation over the individual RGB observation, enabling the model to assign semantic relevance and priority to each candidate.
+OpenFrontier presents detected frontiers to a VLM using a set-of-marks formulation \cite{yang2023set} over the individual RGB observation, enabling the model to assign semantic relevance and priority to each candidate.
 It maintains a global updating mechanism to keep track of sparse frontiers.
 The robot then navigates by iteratively clearing frontiers according to these grounded priors, balancing exploration and exploitation while continuously assessing goal satisfaction.

-OpenFrontier requires no dense 3D mapping, no policy training, and no fine-tuning, is agnostic to the choice of VLM for reasoning, and transfers seamlessly to unseen environments, open-set goals and real-world scenarios.
+OpenFrontier requires no dense semantic mapping, no task-specific policy training, and no fine-tuning, is agnostic to the choice of VLM for reasoning, and transfers seamlessly to unseen environments, open-set goals and real-world scenarios.
 We evaluate OpenFrontier across multiple indoor navigation benchmarks, including both closed-set and open-set object-goal navigation tasks, and demonstrate strong zero-shot generalization compared to prior methods.
-Despite its simplicity, OpenFrontier shows competitive performances against chosen baselines while requiring no dense mapping, model training, or in-context fine-tuning.
+Despite its simplicity, OpenFrontier shows competitive performance against recent baselines while requiring the minimum mapping or fine-tuning effort.
 Finally, we deploy our system on a mobile legged robot and demonstrate robust real-world navigation in a large indoor environment.
 As a summary, our main contributions are:

-\begin{itemize}[leftmargin=*] \item We propose \textbf{OpenFrontier}, a navigation framework that uses visual navigation frontiers as an interface for grounding vision--language priors into actionable navigation goals for language-conditioned object-goal navigation.
+\begin{itemize}[leftmargin=*] \item We propose \textbf{OpenFrontier}, a navigation framework that uses \emph{visual navigation frontiers} as an interface for grounding vision--language priors into actionable navigation goals for language-conditioned object-goal navigation.